rtayne/TO-SQLHTTP/README.md

-* Run the SQLHTTP.ahk script and the api server will be located at URL:
+* Run the SQLHTTP.ahk script and the HTTP server will be located at URL:

         http://127.0.0.1:8000/api/multi-attrs.php?ids=requesterid